and27/project4/README.md

 ## Getting Started

-The project is created with django
+The project is created with flask

 ### Prerequisites